zextras/tech-doc/source/carbonio-ce/add-proxy.rst

 Preliminaries
 -------------

-Before attempting to install a new AppServer, please read carefully the whole procedure in this page and make sure the following requirements are satisfied.
+Before attempting to install a new Proxy Node, please read carefully the whole procedure in this page and make sure the following requirements are satisfied.